banamine/Liberty-Express-E/replit.md

 ### Playing Content with NEXUS TV
 1. Web server automatically runs on port 5000
-2. Access via Replit webview
+2. Access via Replit webview to see channel selector
+3. Click any channel card to open that channel
-3. Splash screen shows daily schedule
+4. Splash screen shows daily schedule
-4. Videos play automatically based on schedule
+5. Videos play automatically based on schedule
-5. Use control panel (hover bottom) to manage playlists
-6. Upload/replace playlists via UI
-7. View timezone clocks and upcoming programs

-### Integration Pattern (Planned)
-1. Use M3U Matrix Pro to organize playlists
-2. Export clean M3U file
-3. Load into NEXUS TV for playback
-4. Generate dynamic channel pages (100+ if needed)
+6. Fullscreen player with neon cyberpunk interface
+7. Automatic midnight refresh for new schedule

 ## Technical Stack